 Sweetie, sweetie, sweetie, sweetie, sweetie!
-Fashion, the very first episode of Absolutely Fabulous, aired on the BBC 25 years ago today.
+Edina Margaret Rose Monsoon of Absolutely Fabulous, Holland Park and the butt of umpteen fat jokes was born 70 years ago today.
+Or was she?
 Beep beep!

-AbFab, which made its long overdue cinema debut last year, is, as if you didn’t know, a riotous and often cruel comedy about women being a bit bad.
+AbFab, which made its long overdue cinema debut in 2016, is, as if you didn’t know, a riotous and often cruel comedy about women being a bit bad.
 It’s kinda hard to believe now, but in 1992 and 1993 I sat the first series out completely.
-Let’s be honest, at first it did seem a trifle odd seeing Jennifer Saunders (the Lacroix-loving Edina Monsoon) in a sitcom without Dawn French, and even odder that her co-star should be Joanna Lumley (fash mag slag Patsy Stone), a rather prim and proper so-so oh-so English actress and former Bond girl whose star had waned considerably since the 1970s and wasn’t exactly known for comedy.
+Let’s be honest, at first it did seem a trifle odd seeing Jennifer Saunders (the Lacroix-loving whirlwind that is Monsoon) in a sitcom without Dawn French, and even odder that her co-star should be Joanna Lumley (fash mag slag Patsy Stone), a rather prim and proper so-so oh-so English actress and former Bond girl whose star had waned considerably since the 1970s and wasn’t exactly known for comedy.

 However, the main reason I didn’t watch AbFab was that the first season was hidden away at 10pm on BBC2.
 Not only was Lumley doing funny uncharted territory, but clearly no one had any idea of the huge hit on everyone’s hands, least of all the Beeb.
 I’d just moved back to the capital a few weeks earlier, the first time as an adult living in the city of my birth.
 Judi Forsyth (as she then was) and I moved down from the Buckinghamshire town of Milton Keynes and rented a modest two-up two-down in East Acton, West London.
 Coincidentally, we happened to be sharing a W12 postcode with the iconic BBC Television Centre in White City where much of the programme was filmed, and a certain suburb called Shepherd’s Bush, the geographical butt of the joke in the series.

-My first job in the capital was as a chef at nearby Hammersmith Hospital (oh, so glam, though the exterior did double up as a school in the Iso Tank episode), next door to the notorious high security Wormwood Scrubs prison (even glammer), where the breakfast shifts started at an ungodly 6am.
+My first job in the capital was as a chef at nearby Hammersmith Hospital.
+Yes, oh, so glam, though the building’s exterior did double up as a school in the first series Iso Tank episode.
+Next door was the notorious high security Wormwood Scrubs prison (even glammer), where the breakfast shifts started at an ungodly 6am.
 I’d be trying to get to sleep when the show was on, and occasionally I’d hear a massive belly laugh from Jude in the lounge directly below my bedroom.
 Actually, I’m not sure I’ve ever heard her roar that much before or since.
 She’d probably say she was just clearing a blockage.

 “It can’t be THAT funny, surely?” grumpy young me would think to myself as I tossed and, well, tossed sometimes, desperate to do anything for shuteye.
 Oh, I’m happy to say, how wrong was I!
 AbFab has gone down in history as the go-to programme for ‘girls behaving badly’, up there with Fawlty Towers as an exemplary British sitcom and a perfect example of how the English can laugh at each each other in a way that is embarrassing, cringeworthy and, yes, if you like your comedy caustic, very very funny.
 David Bowie loved the show so much he even tried to buy the rights to remake it for the American market starring his wife Iman.
 Saunders wisely refused.